SAP-samples/sap-tech-bytes/README.md

 ## Recent Blog Posts
 - [SAP Tech Bytes: Approuter User API Service](https://blogs.sap.com/?p=1281120) by DJ Adams (Sat Feb 20 2021)
   - Use a simple example to kick the tyres of the new User API Service available in the @sap/approuter NPM package.
 In the SAP Developer News episode for calendar week 04, there was an item covering updates to some NPM packages, including @sap/approuter – which now has a User API Service. ...
+- [An overview of SAP Developers video content](https://blogs.sap.com/?p=1217792) by DJ Adams (Mon Nov 09 2020)
+  - There’s a wealth of video content for SAP developers on the SAP Developers YouTube channel.
+Find out what it is, and how to navigate it.
+Back in January 2019, our live streaming journey started over on Twitch as somewhat of an experiment, before moving over to YouTube.
+Initially we streamed ...
 - More on [SAP Community Blog](https://blogs.sap.com/tag/sap-tech-bytes/)

 ## Recent Videos